When you think of the carpentry trade, you probably picture a bearded man in blue jeans and work boots. But carpentry is so much more than that.

 Requirements You Need When Applying for an Apprenticeship Program

 - All you need is to be at least 18 years old to join an apprenticeship program.
-Most of companies require you to be 18 to start working on a job that is because the nature of the job is a little bit hazardous.
+Most companies require you to be 18 to start working on a job that is because the nature of the job is a little bit hazardous.

 - All carpenter apprenticeship programs require you to have a high school diploma or GED certificate.

 - Apprenticeship programs last anywhere between 3 and 4 years.
 It depends on the company you choose to work with.
-Most of the companies require you to be actively working on a job for a year before you can join their program.
+Most companies require you to be actively working on a job for a year before you can join their program.

 - You don’t need to have any previous experience, in fact, most employers are looking for people with no experience but a strong desire to learn the trade.